woubuc/blog.woubuc.be/content/posts/gridsome/choose-ssg/index.md

 #### I didn't like
 - I found the template syntax to be just awful if you want to do anything beyond printing variables and simple if-statements

-That one dislike was unfortunately a dealbreaker for me.
+Unfortunately, that one dislike was a dealbreaker for me.
 If it wasn't for the clumsy and messy templates, I probably would've stuck with Hugo.
-But the way I had to interpolate variables, the function calls without parentheses, and the fact that the template compiler doesn't suport line breaks in code blocks, made for the worst code mess I've ever seen.
+But the way I had to interpolate variables, the function calls without parentheses, and the fact that the template compiler doesn't support line breaks in code blocks, made for the worst code mess I've ever seen.

 A short example of what this means:
 ```html
 {{ $css := resources.Get "css/pageStyles/post.scss" | resources.ExecuteAsTemplate (printf "page-%s.scss" .File.UniqueID) .Params.colour | resources.ToCSS (dict "outputStyle" "compressed") }}
 ```

 This line gets an SCSS file, fills the template tags inside it with a variable, and then renders it to CSS.
-On their own these functions aren't that bad, but put together in this way the whole thing becomes difficult to visually grok what's going on, and impossible to debug or change without a lot of trial-and-error.
+On their own, these functions aren't that bad.
+But put together in this way the whole thing becomes difficult to visually grok what's going on and impossible to debug or change without a lot of trial-and-error.

 Now I'm sure there must be good reasons why the template syntax is like this, but there were so many little annoyances and inconveniences that I simply gave up after building about two-thirds of the blog in Hugo.

 ## Gatsby
 The next step on my search was [Gatsby](https://www.gatsbyjs.org/).
 As a front-end developer first and foremost, the concept of using [React](https://reactjs.org/) &mdash; a front-end framework &mdash; to build a front-end website, sounded logical.
 Next to the pre-rendered static HTML, Gatsby outputs a React-powered bundle of Javascript to turn the rest of the site into a progressive web app (__PWA__ for short).
-This makes for a fast initial load time because of the static HTML, and then an even faster navigation due to the powers of the PWA.
+This makes for a fast initial load time because of the static HTML, and then even faster navigation due to the powers of the PWA.

 #### I liked
 - Static sites for front-end developers